Trump Appears in Front of Altered Seal With Russia Symbol

 The official presidential seal of the president of the United States features a bald eagle clutching an olive branch in its right talon, a symbol of peace, and holding 13 arrows in its right talon, representing the 13 original colonies.
 In its beak, the eagle holds a ribbon with the Latin words "E Pluribus Unum," which means "out of many, one."

 But the crest that appeared behind Trump at the event hosted by the conservative youth group Turning Point USA featured a two-headed eagle, similar to the one on the official coat of arms of the Russian Federation.
-The eagle is clutching money in one talon and golf clubs on the other.
-The ribbon of above the eagles' head reads "45 Es Un Titere," Spanish for "45 Is a Puppet."
+The eagle is clutching money with one talon and golf clubs with the other.
+The ribbon above the heads reads "45 Es Un Titere," Spanish for "45 Is a Puppet."

 It was not immediately clear for how long the altered seal appeared on the screen during Trump's nearly 80-minute address to the crowd of mostly high school students at the Marriott Marquis.